Infectious Diseases: Causes and Treatments

 For respiratory viruses like RSV, flu and COVID-19, lab tests usually mean doing a nose or throat swab.

-Lab tests may also use samples of:
+Lab tests may also use samples of blood, saliva, stool or urine.

 Care and treatment of infectious diseases